tmenguy/ha-solcast-solar/README.md

 There are many actions, sensors and configuration items exposed by the integration, along with many sensor attributes that may be enabled.

-Utilise the Solcast Developer Tools to examine exposed attributes, as their structure is not well documented here.
+Utilise the Home Assistant `Developer tools` to examine exposed attributes, as their naming is mostly deployment specific.
 Refer to examples elsewhere in this readme to gain an insight as to how they may be used.

 ### Actions